 The recipe only uses a handful of simple ingredients – powdered sugar, cream cheese, pretzels, food dye and flavored extract.

 There are 2 flavoring options.

 You can also buy candy flavoring which is much more concentrated.
 It only takes a drop or two to flavor the whole batch so if you go this route, adjust your recipe accordingly.
 I’ve bought candy flavorings at our local bulk food store but you can also find them on Amazon.
-I like the LorAnn brand for candy flavoring oils (affiliate link).
+If you are going this route, I like the LorAnn brand for candy flavoring oils.

 Because the concentration is different, the cost is pretty comparable.
 The recipe below uses measurements for extract.
 If you are using candy oils add one or two drops and taste for strength of flavor.
 You can always add more but you can’t take any away!

 3 ounces cream cheese, softened